Tramadol: Discrepant reports on natural agency

+In 2016, Spiteller and colleagues followed up their preceding work with a radiocarbon analysis that supported their contention that the tramadol found in N. latifolia roots was of human synthetic origin rather being plant-derived.

 Society and culture

 Formulations

-Available dosage forms include liquids, syrups, drops, elixirs, effervescent tablets and powders for mixing with water, capsules, tablets including extended-release formulations, suppositories, compounding powder, and injections.
+Available dosage forms include liquids, syrups, drops, elixirs, effervescent tablets, and powders for mixing with water, capsules, tablets including extended-release formulations, suppositories, compounding powder, and injections.

 Patent history

 The U.S. Food and Drug Administration (FDA) approved tramadol in March 1995, and an extended-release (ER) formulation in September 2005.
 ER Tramadol was protected by US patents nos.
 6,254,887 and 7,074,430.
 The FDA listed the patents' expiration as 10 May 2014.
-However, in August 2009, US District Court for the District of Delaware ruled the patents invalid, a decision upheld the following year by the Court of Appeals for the Federal Circuit.
-Manufacture and distribution of generic equivalents of Ultram ER in the United States was therefore permitted prior to the expiration of the patents.
+However, in August 2009, the US District Court for the District of Delaware ruled the patents invalid, a decision upheld the following year by the Court of Appeals for the Federal Circuit.
+Manufacture and distribution of generic equivalents of Ultram ER in the United States was therefore permitted before the expiration of the patents.

 Legal status

-Effective 18 August 2014, tramadol has been placed into Schedule IV of the federal Controlled Substances Act in the United States.
+Effective August 2014, tramadol has been placed into Schedule IV of the federal Controlled Substances Act in the United States.
 Before that, some US states had already classified tramadol as a Schedule IV controlled substance under their respective state laws.

 Tramadol is classified in Schedule 4 (prescription only) in Australia, rather than as a Schedule 8 Controlled Drug (Possession without authority illegal) like most other opioids.

 Effective May 2008, Sweden classified tramadol as a controlled substance in the same category as codeine and dextropropoxyphene, but allows a normal prescription to be used.

-The UK classified tramadol as a Class C, Schedule 3 controlled drug on 10 June 2014, but exempted it from the safe custody requirement.
+In June 2014, the United Kingdom's Home Office classified tramadol as a Class C, Schedule 3 controlled drug, but exempted it from the safe custody requirement.

+In October 2023, New Zealand's Medsafe reclassified tramadol as a Class C2 Controlled Drug (in addition to its existing status as a prescription only medication).

+Effective 22 August 2025, the government of Liberia increased regulations on tramadol.
+Its use was "strictly limited to licensed hospital settings under the direct supervision of professional medical staff" according to the Liberian Observer.
+Liberian health authorities claimed that tramadol was the "most widely abused drug" in the country.

 Misuse

 Illicit use of the drug is thought to be a major factor in the success of the Boko Haram terrorist organization.
 When used at higher doses, the drug "can produce similar effects to heroin."
-Said one former member, "whenever we took tramadol, nothing mattered to us anymore except what we were sent to do because it made us very high and very bold, it was impossible to go on a mission without taking it."
+One former member said, "whenever we took tramadol, nothing mattered to us anymore except what we were sent to do because it made us very high and very bold, it was impossible to go on a mission without taking it."
 Tramadol is also used as a coping mechanism in the Gaza Strip.
-It is also abused in the United Kingdom, inspiring the title of the TV show Frankie Boyle's Tramadol Nights (2010).
+It is also abused in the United Kingdom.

 From March 2019, the Union Cycliste Internationale (UCI) banned the drug, after riders were using the painkiller to improve their performance.